 Watch out for more tasty treats coming your way too!
 Unsubscribe at any time.

-No barbecue, cookout, summer meal, or family dinner is complete without a side of baked beans and this recipe is as convenient as it is delicious.
-It's stovetop, oven, and slow cooker friendly, and although the beans are cooked long and slow for the very best, well-developed flavor, the hands-on time is very minimal.
+It's stovetop, oven, and slow cooker friendly, and although the beans are cooked long and slow for the very best, well-developed flavour, the hands-on time is very minimal.

-- Next, we need to cook the beans before proceeding with the recipe.
-The sauce is very acidic and if you don't pre-cook the beans they won't soften properly.
-Note that if you use canned beans you don't need to worry about soaking or pre-cooking them.
+- It's important to soak then cook the dried beans as per my directions before proceeding with the recipe.
+The sauce is very acidic, and if you don't pre-cook the beans they won't soften properly.
+Soaking also helped to create a plumper bean that cooks more evenly.
+They will also take less time to cook and will be less likely to split while cooking.
+Note that if you use canned beans, you don't need to worry about soaking or pre-cooking them.

 No Time To Soak Your Beans?

 Did you forget to soak your beans?
-Don't worry, I do it all the time and you can still make the recipe.
+Don't worry, I do it all the time, and you can still make the recipe.
 You have two options.
-You can use canned beans, or you can quick soak your dried beans.
+You can use canned beans, or you can quick-soak your dried beans.

 Recipe FAQs

-Any small white bean such as navy beans, cannellini beans, or great northern beans are fine to use in this recipe.
+Any small white bean, such as navy beans, cannellini beans, or great northern beans, are fine to use in this recipe.

 Some beans simply refuse to soften.
 You can soak them overnight and then simmer them all day long, and they’ll still be hard.
 This is usually due to age or improper storage.
 This might not be your fault.
 You never know how the beans were stored before you purchased them.